English criminal law: Insanity

 Insanity is a deranged state of mind, and consequently no defence to strict liability crimes, where mens rea not is a requirement.
 An old case which lays down typical rules on insanity is M'Naghten's case where a man suffering extreme paranoia believed the Tory party of the United Kingdom, were persecuting him.
 He wanted to shoot and kill Prime Minister Sir Robert Peel, but got Peel's secretary in the back instead.
 Mr M'Naghten was found to be insane, and instead of prison, put in a mental hospital.
-The case produced the rules that a person is presumed to be sane and responsible, unless it is shown that (1) he was laboring under such a defect of reason (2) from disease of the mind (3) as not to know the nature and quality of the act he was doing, or if he did know it, that he did not know he was doing what was wrong.
+The case produced the rules that a person is presumed to be sane and responsible, unless it is shown that (1) he was labouring under such a defect of reason (2) from disease of the mind (3) as not to know the nature and quality of the act he was doing, or if he did know it, that he did not know he was doing what was wrong.
 These elements must be proven present on the balance of probabilities.

 "Defect of reason" means much more than, for instance, absent mindedness making a lady walk from a supermarket without paying for a jar of mincemeat.
 A "disease of the mind" includes not just brain diseases, but any impairment "permanent or transient and intermittent" so long as it is not externally caused (e.g. by drugs) and it has some effect on one's mind.
 So epilepsy can count, as can an artery problem causing temporary loss of consciousness (and a man to attack his wife with a hammer).
 Diabetes may cause temporary "insanity" and even sleep walking has been deemed "insane".
 "Not knowing the nature or wrongness of an act" is the final threshold which confirms insanity as related to the act in question.
 In R v Windle a man helped his wife commit suicide by giving her a hundred aspirin.
-He was in fact mentally ill, but as he recognized what he did and that it was wrong by saying to police "I suppose they will hang me for this", he was found not insane and guilty of murder.
+He was in fact mentally ill, but as he recognised what he did and that it was wrong by saying to police "I suppose they will hang me for this", he was found not insane and guilty of murder.